datacarpentry/python-ecology-lesson/episodes/07-visualization-ggplot-python.md

 placeholder that indicates only one row or column).

 ~~~
-# only selecte the years of interest
+# only select the years of interest
 survey_2000 = surveys_complete[surveys_complete["year"].isin([2000, 2001])]

 (p9.ggplot(data=survey_2000,